Leetzner/PythonProject/README.md

 This one was a challenge for me, had some trouble with wrong spelling (I am a Swede).
 Learned the hard way how to implement text for the game and how to run it.

+When you play this game it will make you feel like a sibling or bestfriend, the game will mock you and compliment you on the way.

 Hope you will have a good time guessing those words for the game, HINT (some inspirations comes from Code insitute :) )